digital-asset/daml/docs/source/daml/intro/7_Composing.rst

 DAML projects
 -------------

-DAML is organized in packages and modules.
-A DAML project is specified using a single ``daml.yaml`` file, and compiles into a package.
-Each DAML file within a project becomes a DAML module.
+DAML is organized in projects, packages and modules.
+A DAML project is specified using a single ``daml.yaml`` file, and compiles into a package in DAML's intermediate language, or bytecode equivalent, DAML-LF.
+Each DAML file within a project becomes a DAML module, which is a bit like a namespace.
+Each DAML project has a source root specified in the ``source`` parameter inthe project's ``daml.yaml`` file.
+The package will include all modules specified in ``*.daml`` files beneath that source directory.

 You can start a new project with a skeleton structure using ``daml new project_name`` in the terminal.

-Each DAML project has a main source file, which is the entry point for the compiler.
-A common pattern is to have a main file called ``LibraryModules.daml``, which simply lists all the other modules to include.

 A minimal project would contain just a ``daml.yaml`` file and an empty directory of source files.

-Take a look at the ``daml.yaml`` for this project:
+ Take a look at the ``daml.yaml`` for the chapter 7 project:

 .. literalinclude:: daml/daml-intro-7/daml.yaml.template
   :language: yaml

-You can generally set ``name`` and ``version`` freely to describe your project. ``dependencies`` lists package dependencies: you should always include ``daml-prim``, and ``daml-stdlib`` gives access to the DAML standard library.
+You can generally set ``name`` and ``version`` freely to describe your project. ``dependencies`` does what the name suggests: It includes dependencies.
+You should always include ``daml-prim``, and ``daml-stdlib`` gives access to the DAML Standard Library.

 You compile a DAML project by running ``daml build`` from the project root directory.
-This creates a ``dar`` package in ``.daml/dist/dist/project_name-project_version.dar``.
-A ``dar`` file is DAML's equivalent of a ``JAR`` file in Java: it's the artifact that gets deployed to a ledger to load the contract model.
+This creates a ``dar`` file in ``.daml/dist/dist/project_name-project_version.dar``.
+A ``dar`` file is DAML's equivalent of a ``JAR`` file in Java: it's the artifact that gets deployed to a ledger to load the package and its dependencies.
+More on all of this in :doc:`8_Upgrading`.

 Project structure
 -----------------